robinhio12/rockbrakel/REGENERATE_BUTTON_UPDATE.md

 - No indication of when regeneration was no longer allowed

 ### After
-- Button is disabled when either Kubb or Petanque has any completed matches
+- Button is disabled only when both Kubb and Petanque have completed matches
 - Button text changes to "Tegenstanders kunnen niet meer gegenereerd worden"
 - Clear tooltip explains why the button is disabled
-- Button remains enabled only when no tournament results exist
+- Button remains enabled when at least one game has no tournament results
+- When clicked, only regenerates tournaments for games that don't have results yet

 ## Technical Implementation Details

 ### Button States
-- **Enabled**: "Nieuwe Tegenstanders Genereren" (when no results exist)
+- **Enabled**: "Nieuwe Tegenstanders Genereren" (when at least one game has no results)
-- **Disabled**: "Tegenstanders kunnen niet meer gegenereerd worden" (when results exist)
+- **Disabled**: "Tegenstanders kunnen niet meer gegenereerd worden" (when both games have results)
-- **Tooltip**: "Er zijn al resultaten ingevoerd voor Kubb of Petanque" (when disabled)
+- **Tooltip**: "Er zijn al resultaten ingevoerd voor beide toernooien" (when disabled)

 ### API Integration
 - Frontend calls `/check_tournament_results` whenever: